780-19 SHELTER ALLOWANCE

 780-19 G. HOMELESS SHELTER DEDUCTION

-Households in which all members are homeless may be allowed a standard deduction of $143.
-In order to receive the deduction, the household must incur some shelter expense.
-If the household is allowed the homeless standard deduction, they are not allowed other deductions such as gas for cooking or a minimal fee charged by some homeless shelters.
-The household may choose to use actual expenses instead of the homeless standard deduction if they believe their expenses exceed the $143 allowed.
+If the household is allowed the homeless standard deduction, they are not allowed other shelter or utility deductions such as gas for cooking or a minimal fee charged by some homeless shelters.
+The household may choose to use actual expenses instead of the homeless standard deduction if they believe their expenses exceed the $167 allowed.

 780-19 H. VERIFICATION OF SHELTER COSTS

-The family must verify a questionable shelter cost:
+The family must verify shelter costs:

 Note: